 Cataldo has been doing a lot more than answering 911 calls and deploying ambulances across the 20 municipalities it serves as a primary emergency resource.
 These days, the relationship extends beyond emergency response to ongoing COVID testing as part of the municipal public health, wellness and safety initiatives.
 “We are partners in the health and wellbeing of the residents in the communities we serve.” says Dennis Cataldo.
 “When our municipalities need support we are there.”

-Overall call volumes for Cataldo have decreased in the last several weeks across all communities, Cataldo said, and that’s likely because so many people are at home heeding the isolation orders.
-There are a number of people, he said, that think they might be sick, but really it’s the anxiety of the situation that’s working on them.
+Overall call volumes for Cataldo have decreased in the last several weeks across all communities, likely a result of people staying at home, heeding isolation orders.

-To protect those workers on the ambulance, Cataldo said protocols start from the time they report to work.
-Each worker gets their temperature tested and they have to fill out a form about whether or not they are experiencing symptoms.
-When they leave headquarters to go into the field and respond to calls, they carry substantial PPE in the vehicle.
+Ambulance transports continue parallel to local testing efforts.
+Personal protective equipment (PPE) is worn to protect crews on the ambulance and at testing sites.
+Since the start of the pandemic, crews have followed safety protocols while on base or with patients.
+Employees take their temperature and fill out a form about whether or not they are experiencing symptoms, each day when they arrive at work.
+When crews respond to calls, they carry substantial PPE in the vehicle.
 That PPE includes gloves, masks, full face shields, full gowns and N95 masks.

-“It’s mostly the same as what you might see being worn in hospitals and health care environments, and that is what we’re going out into the field with in order to have safe patient contact,” he said.
+“It’s mostly the same as what you might see being worn in hospitals and health care environments, and that is what we’re going out into the field with in order to have safe patient contact,” says Ron Quaranto, EVPO.

 One of the overarching worries for ambulance companies, public safety officials and health care workers is what would happen if large numbers of their staff test positive – resulting in the quarantine of many others on the staff that have had contact with them.
 In such a case, there is concern that a shortage of first responders, including ambulance personnel, could suddenly be in short supply.